Nathaniel Crosby: Amateur career

+Professional career

-After graduating from college, Crosby turned professional in 1984.
+After graduating from the University of Miami, Crosby became a professional golf player in 1984.
 He failed to gain a place on the PGA Tour.
 In the 1980s the PGA Tour did not have a developmental tour so many young golfers in Crosby's situation played overseas.
 Crosby decided to play in Europe, qualifying for the European Tour before the 1985 season.
 He played full-time in Europe from 1985 to 1987.
 His best year was in 1985.
 He recorded a third place finish at the Portuguese Open, his only top-10 of the season.
 He would finish 87th on the Order of Merit and kept his card.

 The 1986 season was more of a struggle as he did not record any top-10s and missed the majority of cuts.
 He finished 115th on the Order of Merit and barely kept his card.
 In addition, he played five events on the PGA Tour that season, playing on sponsor's exemptions, but missed the cut in all of them.
 The 1987 season was Crosby's final season in Europe.
 He missed the cut in 14 of his 18 events and finished 158th on the Order of Merit, not keeping his card.
-His good play at the 1985 Portuguese Open would turn out to be the only top-10 of his European Tour career.
+His third place at the 1985 Portuguese Open would turn out to be the only top-10 of his European Tour career.

-Crosby would quickly retire as a touring professional but would work as a golf industry executive for the remainder of his career.
-In 1988 he became president of the Tony Penna Golf Company, an equipment manufacturer, where he worked for 10 years.
+Crosby retired as a touring professional and worked as a golf industry executive for the remainder of his career.
+In 1988 he became president of the Tony Penna Golf Company, an equipment manufacturer, where he worked for ten years.
 He then worked at Orlimar for 4 years, working as an executive at direct marketing.
 Since his experience at Orlimar he formed his own company to pursue high-end real estate and golf developments.
 He is also currently trying to market his dad's name more, whose "brand" he feels is neglected compared to other stars of the era.